Examples

 We have made a few examples of how to use the batch system, both from the command line and through a batch submit file.

 NOTE: your project need to have time on the GPU nodes to use them, as they are considered a separate resource now.
 To use them you use the SLURM command mentioned below.
-For K80s and V100s there is no specific partition you need to give, but there is for the A100s - see below.
+For V100s there is no specific partition you need to give, but there is for the A100s - see below.

 To request GPU resources one has to include a GRES in the submit file.
 The general format is: